 Horne v.
 Department of Agriculture (S. Ct.) – Represented California raisin farmers in case establishing the Fifth Amendment requires the Government to pay just compensation when it takes personal property, just as when it takes real property, and that the Government cannot make raisin growers relinquish their property without just compensation as a condition of selling their raisins in interstate commerce.

 Teva Pharmaceutical USA, Inc. v.
-Sandoz, Inc. (S. Ct.) – Represented Teva before Supreme Court in case establishing de novo standard of review for subsidiary factual findings made in the course of a district court's patent claim construction ruling, a decision that overturned longstanding Federal Circuit precedent.
+Sandoz, Inc. (S. Ct.) – Represented Teva in case establishing de novo standard of review for subsidiary factual findings made in the course of a district court's patent claim construction ruling, a decision that overturned longstanding Federal Circuit precedent.

 SynTest Technologies, Inc. v.
 Cisco Systems, Inc. (Fed.
 Cir.) – Represented Cisco in appeal in which plaintiff challenged claim constructions underlying stipulated judgment of non-infringement; Federal Circuit affirmed judgment in Cisco's favor.

 SynQor, Inc. v.
 Artesyn Technologies, Inc. (Fed.
-Cir.) – Currently represent Murata in appeal in which plaintiff challenges patent damages award and denial of willful infringement.
+Cir.) –Represented Murata in appeal in which plaintiff challenged patent damages award and denial of willful infringement after bench trial resulting in award of less than a tenth of what plaintiff was seeking; parties settled after oral argument.

 T.M.
 Patents, Inc. v.
 Cisco Systems, Inc. (Fed.
 Cir.) – Represented Cisco in appeal in which plaintiff challenged claim constructions leading to summary judgment of non-infringement; Federal Circuit affirmed judgment in Cisco's favor.